"Alleluja" Canon in C for 4 equal voices

 sorted in:

-Canons are short musical compositions designed so that the same melody is sung by multiple voices at staggered intervals.
-Most of Mozart’s canons were composed in Vienna, where there was a strong tradition of private music-making.
-It appears that Mozart occasionally wrote the texts for these himself.
-Canons without text and those with Latin texts were also used in counterpoint instruction (see Appendix H).
+Canons are short musical settings arranged in such a manner that the same melody is sung by several voices that enter one after other at an interval of several measures.
+Most of Mozart’s canons originated in Vienna where they played an important role in private circles.
+It appears likely that Mozart occasionally wrote the texts of these canons himself.
+Textless canons and canons with Latin texts also served as means to teach counterpoint and to display contrapuntal skills (see Anhang H).

 Autograph, 1788